 Tuition benefits will be available to you if you meet eligibility requirements.
 These benefits are summarized on the following pages.
-Further details may be found online (http://www1.umn.edu/ohr/gae/).
+Further details may be found online (http://www1.umn.edu/ohr/gao).

 You may enroll in the Graduate Assistant Health Insurance Plan if you meet eligibility requirements.
-If you are interested in this coverage, you must enroll through the Graduate Assistant Insurance Office located at N323 Boynton Health Service, (612)-624-0627 or email studins@bhs.umn.edu.
+If you are interested in this coverage, you must enroll through the Graduate Assistant Insurance Office located at N323 Boynton Health Service, (612)-624-0627.